sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/deployment-architecture.md

 Ideally, they should be co-located in the same network segment with as little latency as possible between all the nodes.
 We do not recommend clustering backends across disparate subnets or WAN connections.

-Although 1GbE is sufficient for common deployments, larger deployments will benefit from 10GbE, which allows a shorder mean time to recovery.
+Although 1GbE is sufficient for common deployments, larger deployments will benefit from 10GbE, which allows a shorter mean time to recovery.

 As the number of agents connected to a backend cluster grows, so will the amount of communication between members of the cluster required for data replication.
 With this in mind, clusters with a thousand or more agents should use a discrete network interface for peer communication.